In this section

-Increased obesity, decreased energy and a more difficult time in school are potential impacts of too much screen time.
+- Increased obesity, decreased energy and a more difficult time in school

 How to reduce screen time

-Set boundaries and time frames so that your teen can engage in activities, like getting outside, reading, participating in music, the arts, or sports.
+Set limits to screen time so that your teen can engage in activities like outside sports, reading, music or the arts.

 Video: Conversation starters | Reducing screen time